 Friday, 25 April 2014: Gauteng Acting Head of Department for Economic Development, Mr Albert Chanee, attended the graduation of 60 postgraduate students from the Coachlab™ leadership programme at The Innovation Hub in Tshwane today.

-The Innovation Hub, Africa’s first internationally accredited Science and technology park is a subsidiary of the Gauteng Growth and Development Agency (GGDA), an agency of the Gauteng Department of Economic Development.
+The Innovation Hub, Africa’s first accredited science and technology park, is a subsidiary of the Gauteng Growth and Development Agency (GGDA), which is an agency of the Gauteng Department of Economic Development Department (GDED).

 Acting HOD, Mr Albert Chanee said that the Coachlab™ programme has provided a crop of 258 leaders since its inception in 2001, who are now successful in the industry.
 “This programme eases the transition from tertiary education into industry, as students are exposed to innovation while they work on industry projects,” he said.

 Coachlab™ is a postgraduate leadership programme in ICT and engineering run from The Innovation Hub in Pretoria; the University of the Witwatersrand’s Johannesburg Centre for Software Engineering; and North West University in the Vaal Triangle Campus.

 Coachlab™ is fully sponsored by Media Information and Communication Technologies Sector Education and Training Authority (MICT SETA) and industry partners who groom graduates to employ in their core businesses.
 The programme runs annually from March to November and it requires postgraduates to work on pre-determined projects while being supervised by industry experts in addition to providing students with work readiness assignments and mentorships.